ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-running-kubernetes-on-rpi.md

 ```

 That’s it for now.
 In my next post, I will begin deploying a workload to my new cluster.

+{% include tip.html content="<a href='https://www.alexellis.io/'>Alex Ellis</a> has an excellent post about installing Rancher Labs K3s on your Raspberry Pi cluster called <a href='https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/'>Will it cluster? k3s on your Raspberry Pi</a>." %}

 Before I sign off, here is a peek at my current eight-node cluster as of Thanksgiving, 2020: